thufschmitt/tix-papers/typing/records.md

 labels.

-We use here an extension of this formalism to allow dynamic labels, which lets us nicely handle both use-cases. (we also slightly modify it to meet the requirements of lazy evaluation and gradual typing).
+We use here an extension of this formalism to allow dynamic labels, which lets us nicely handle both use-case. (we also slightly modify it to meet the requirements of lazy evaluation and gradual typing).
 \newcommand{\undefr}{\nabla}
 We assume the existence of a distinguished constant type `$\undefr$` which